pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 the path, HTTP method, and the Lambda Function to invoke when the API is called.
 Pulumi offers multiple ways of defining the Lambda Function and it provisions the appropriate permissions so that API Gateway can communicate with it.

-This example creates an AWS API Gateway endpoint with a single API, listening at `/` for `GET` requests, which simply returns a `200 OK` for each call.
+This example creates an AWS API Gateway endpoint with a single API, listening at `/` for `GET` requests, which returns a `200 OK` for each call.

 The path can be parameterized to match specific patterns: